-6. Combined Solar-Cycle and QBO perturbation
+6. Combined solar cycle and QBO perturbation

-Figure 7 show the result of a two-group LDA for the combined perturbation from the leastperturbed state; i.e., SC-max/eQBO vs. SC-min/wQBO.
+Figure 7 show the result of a two-group LDA for the combined perturbation from the least-perturbed state (i.e., SC-max/eQBO versus SC-min/wQBO).
 Remarkably, the separation is highly significant at the 98% confidence level; a r = 7 truncation was used.
-(The analysis with r = 8is also statistically significant at above the 95% level.)
-The spatial pattern and magnitude of the polar warming by the combined perturbation by SC-max and eQBO is about the same is that by SC-max alone.7 This suggests that, if the warming is caused by the induced occurrence of SSW, once a SSW occurs by the effect of eQBO (or SC-max), the additional perturbation by SC-max (or eQBO) does not further warm the polar stratosphere by inducing another SSW during the same late winter.
-Thus the effects of the eQBO and SC-max perturbations are not additive.
+(The analysis with r = 8 is also statistically significant at above the 95% level.)
+The spatial pattern and magnitude of the polar warming by the combined perturbation of the SC-max and eQBO is about the same as that of the SC-max alone.
+This suggests that, if the warming is caused by the induced occurrence of SSW, once a SSW occurs by the effect of the eQBO (or SC-max), the additional perturbation by the SC-max (or eQBO) does not further warm the polar stratosphere by inducing another SSW during the same late winter.
+Thus, the effects of the eQBO and SC-max perturbations are not additive.
 The third key results of this study is:

-The combined perturbation from solar cycle and from QBO relative to the least perturbed state is a polar warming with a latitudinal structure consistent with SSW.
+The combined perturbation from the solar cycle and from the QBO relative to the least-perturbed state is a polar warming with a latitudinal structure consistent with a SSW.
 There is no cancellation of the SC effect by the QBO effect, or vice versa.
 This result is statistically significant at the 98% confidence level.